 Trump's Supreme Court pick needs Senate approval: A look at the confirmation process

+The confirmation hearing for Brett Kavanaugh, President Trump’s pick for the Supreme Court, is expected to begin in early September.

-President Trump announced his Supreme Court pick, Judge Brett Kavanaugh, on July 9 – less than two weeks after Anthony Kennedy announced his retirement from the bench.
+Trump officially tapped Kavanaugh on July 9 – less than two weeks after Anthony Kennedy announced his retirement from the bench.

-Kavanaugh's confirmation hearings are expected to start on Sept.
-4. Here’s what you need to know about the nomination process.
+From how the Senate Judiciary Committee’s hearing works to the actual vote, read on for a look at the confirmation process Kavanaugh will go through.

 The hearing